Trash Fashion

-Trash Fashion are a four-piece band made up of brothers Tom Marsh and Ben Marsh (lead vocals and lead guitar, respectively) joined by Matt Emerson (as drummer) and Jim Ready (as bassist).
-Their current UK record label is Propaganda Records and in Japan it is Vinyl Junkie.
+Trash Fashion are a four-piece band made up of brothers Tom and Ben Marsh (lead vocals and lead guitar, respectively) joined by Matt Emerson (drummer) and Jim Ready (bassist).
+Their current UK record label is Propaganda Records, and in Japan it is Vinyl Junkie.
 All members originally hail from Birmingham and are now based in London.

 Members

 In early 2009, the band replaced their previous stage names (shown in brackets) with their real-life first names on their MySpace.